Identification and characterization of distorted gravitational waves by lensing using deep learning

 Using the stationary phase approximation (SPA), the diffraction integral simplifies to a sum over multiple copies of the original signal.
 Each of these copies can be magnified, time delayed and phase shifted.
 If the time delay between any of the repeated copies is less than the signal's duration, then there are interference effects that distort the signal.
-In this work we focus on an amplification factor that depends on the time delay $\Dt$ and relative magnification $\murel$ between two images with a phase difference of $\pi/2$, i.e.,
+In this work, we focus on an amplification factor that depends on the time delay $\Dt$ and relative magnification $\murel$ between two images with a phase difference of $\pi/2$, i.e.,

-This is a good approximation for systems in which two images are interfering with each other and has been shown to hold for several types of singularities, including point, fold, and (some) cusp cases (see ~\cite{Serra:2025kbw,Ezquiaga:2025gkd} where further details on its validity can be found).
+This expression, which is equivalent to the strong-lensing regime~\cite{Dai:2017huk,Ezquiaga:2020gdt}, is a good approximation for systems in which two images are interfering with each other and has been shown to hold for several types of singularities, including point, fold, and (some) cusp cases (see ~\cite{Serra:2025kbw,Ezquiaga:2025gkd} where further details on its validity can be found).
 Operationally, we implement this lens model coded in \modwaveforms.\footnote{\href{https://github.com/ezquiaga/modwaveforms}{https://github.com/ezquiaga/modwaveforms}}